-The Peconic Estuary Program is working with its partners to restore critical freshwater spawning and maturation habitat for diadromous fish.
+The Peconic Estuary Partnership is working with its partners to restore critical freshwater spawning and maturation habitat for diadromous fish.

 River herring is the collective term for two species of diadromous fish: alewife (Alosa pseudoharengus) and blueback herring (Alosa aestivalis).
 Diadromous fish are fish that migrate between fresh and ocean waters.
 River herring spend most of their life in the ocean but return to freshwater rivers, streams, and lakes to spawn.
 They provide many vital ecosystem services throughout their life cycle including filtering the water column and serving as prey for important commercial and recreational fish species, migratory birds, and mammals.
 River herring populations have been declining for the past century in part due migration barriers – dams and road culverts – that block access to important freshwater habitat.

 Fish passage projects along the Peconic River will restore over 300 acres of habitat.